asdf-vm/asdf-elixir/README.md

 Be sure to also install the corresponding Erlang/OTP version with asdf-erlang, and to have both selected versions in your `.tool-versions` file.

+> **Note**: You do not need to have Erlang installed to install a precompiled version of Elixir installed, but you will need to have it available at runtime, otherwise your Elixir commands will fail.
+Even though it's possible to install Elixir first, it's recommended to install Erlang first.

 ## Compiling from a Git reference or from source

 ### Using the CLI